 You can also discover how people think and feel.
 If a crisis arises during the working day, you will have a good idea of how certain people will handle it, given their personalities and preferences.
 Far better to learn this before the project begins than during it.
 Advance knowledge can help you tackle any issues far more smoothly.

-How does understanding individual preferences help you get the most out of your high performing team?
+Step 3.
+Consider how individual preferences help you get the most out of your high performing teams

 Different personality types often butt heads or interact well with each other.
 However, by understanding more about our fellow team members, we are all likely to get on much better.